Business Valuation Revenue Multiplier: Pros and Cons

 The biggest advantage of revenue multipliers is that they are easy to calculate.
 All you need is the business’s revenues and an industry multiple, which can be easily found from business brokers or online databases.
 This makes it a great choice for business owners who want to quickly estimate business value.

-Another advantage of revenue multipliers is that it gives business owners an indication of what other businesses in the same industry are selling for.
+Another advantage of revenue multipliers is that it provides business owners an indication of what other businesses in the same industry are selling for.
 This can be a great way to compare business values and ensure you’re getting the best deal when selling your business.

 - Quick and easy to use.